boltsr/soliditybyexample/spec.md

    Spec:

-   - implemen basic test contract to be deployed.
+   - implement basic test contract to be deployed.
    - implement contract that returns the address of the newly deployed contract using create2 without assembly.
      • deploy function that deploy the contract using salt value.
    - implement contract that returns the address of deployed contract using create2 with assembly code.